 Since the park is closed after 9, you won’t typically find Table-Service or Quick-Service Restaurants open.
 That said, be sure to grab dinner prior to the party or at a quick service location in the park when you arrive at 7 pm.
 While you may find a couple of places open after 9 pm, like Main Street Bakery and Storybook Treats, most food places are usually closed.
 Since the evening is more about taking advantage of riding everything you enjoy without wait times, be sure to grab the complimentary treats in between rides!
 Disney Pro Tip: Complimentary snacks are available throughout the park on kiosks and carts, so if the line looks long just wait for the next one!

 Attractions and Character Meets at Disney’s After Hours

 During these events, much of the park is open.
 This includes rides and some select character meet and greets, depending on if it’s a themed event or not.
-These are things open and not open for Magic Kingdom Park events.
+Here are the things you can experience during the party.

-What Attractions are OPEN during Disney’s After Hours?
+What Attractions are OPEN during Disney’s After Hours at Magic Kingdom?

 As always, check out the Disney After Hours webpage for details and last-minute changes.

 - Splash Mountain

 - The Barnstormer